-1.11 Supercharging:
+1.11 Pressure charging:

 Increasing the weight of the charge of the fuel/air mixture in the combustion chamber (over the weight induced by normal atmospheric pressure, ram effect and dynamic effects in the intake and/or exhaust system) by any means whatsoever.
-The injection of fuel under pressure is not considered to be supercharging.
+The injection of fuel under pressure is not considered to be pressure charging.